When does a person charged with Driving While Impaired have the ability to claim the duress defense and/or coercion defense?

 Dissipation of the Duress Defense

-The Court’s have grappled with how long the coercive circumstances that initially led defendant to drive continue once defendant is out of harms way.
+The Courts have grappled with how long the coercive circumstances (which initially led defendant to drive) continue once the defendant is out of harm’s way.
 Evidence tending to show a defendant’s appropriate flight from pedestrian pursuers does not continue “thirty minutes later after his pursuers had been left many miles behind.”
 State v.
 Cooke, 94 N.C.
 App.
 386, 387, 380 S.E.2d 382, 382 (1989) (“nothing in the record suggests that defendant would have exposed himself to harm of any kind if he had stopped driving the car long before the officer saw him”); See also State v.
 Badson, 242 N.C.
 App.
-384, 776 S.E.2d 364 (2015) (unpublished) (“Without some testimony to support a conclusion that defendant drove only as afar as necessary to get out of harm’s way and seek help, defendant has failed to meet his burden”).
+384, 776 S.E.2d 364 (2015) (unpublished) (“Without some testimony to support a conclusion that defendant drove only as afar as necessary to get out of harm’s way and seek help, the defendant has failed to meet his burden”).

 However, the Miller Court held that on the facts of that case “two-tenths of a mile was not, as a matter of law, an unreasonable distance to drive before pulling off the highway.”